ilxypp/azureAssets/README.md

 # ignore this #
-this is assets for azure, feel free to use them idrc
+this is assets for astral.club, feel free to use them idrc